elecun/bbb_rt_image/README.md

 4. Run Flash.sh
-> If the microSD card has device name 'sdc', type below
+> If the microSD card has device name 'sdc', type as below
 ```
 $ sudo ./flash.sh sdc
 ```